techiediaries/techiediaries/_posts/2020/angular-9/2020-01-09-angular-9-tutorial-and-example.md

 For the example that we'll be building, it's a simple calculator application that implements the basic calculus operations.

 You'll learn from this tutorial:

-- How to install the latest version of Angular CLI,
+- How to install the latest version of Angular 9 CLI,
-- How to initialize a new project,
+- How to initialize a new Angular 9 project,
 - Understand and work with modules and components,
 - Understand Angular template syntax, particularly event and property bindings,
 - Listen for click events and update the UI when data changes.

+## Angular 9 Tutorial Steps

 These are the steps: